pikioDev/RTS-Project/README.md

-# Short resume of tasks done
+# RTS - Project (Multiplayer)

+# Game in development.
+Testable build at release

--Design and implement UI and menus.
+○ Design and implement UI and menus.

--Implemented SFX and VFX for actions in game.
+○ Implemented SFX and VFX for actions in game.

--Developed the data driven systems for match and instances settings.
+○ Developed the data driven systems for match and instances settings.

--Created a multiplayer lobby with matchmaking and chat messaging.
+○ Created a multiplayer lobby with matchmaking and chat messaging.

--Build the central network system for resource management and object authority.
+○ Build the central network system for resource management and object authority.

--Optimized network performance by locally simulating vfx through Object Pooling.
+○ Optimized network performance by locally simulating vfx through Object Pooling.

--Kept core design patterns such a DDD and MVP to ensure system decoupling and testability.
+○ Kept core design patterns such a DDD and MVP to ensure system decoupling and testability.